iluwatar/java-design-patterns/factory-method/README.md

 ## Intent of Factory Method Design Pattern

-Define an interface for creating an object, but let subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses.
+Define an interface for creating an object using the Factory Method Pattern, but let subclasses decide which class to instantiate.
+This creational design pattern lets a class defer instantiation to subclasses, enhancing code flexibility and maintenance.

 ## Detailed Explanation of Factory Method Pattern with Real-World Examples